dcampogiani/selvaggiaasaservice/README.md

 Because sometime you just need a photo of Selvaggia Lucarelli

-This application respond at [/selvaggiona](https://blooming-waters-3482.herokuapp.com/selvaggiona) with a different photo of Selvaggia Lucarelli each time.
+This application responds at [/selvaggiona](https://blooming-waters-3482.herokuapp.com/selvaggiona) with a different photo of Selvaggia Lucarelli each time.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)